alokc83/obsidian-journal-prompter/README.md

 After installing the Reverse Prompter plugin, you can access it through the command palette or the plugin sidebar.

-Simply click on the plugin's icon or the command "Generate reverse prompt".
+Simply click on the plugin's icon or the command "Generate writing prompt".

 ## Support